 Pro: Faith Is Not Limited to a Structure in One Corner of the Campus

-If religion plays a large role in your live, you’ll love the fact that faith and religion are interwoven into multiple aspects of the college, and not just relegated to a chapel or synagogue at one end of the campus.
+If religion plays a large role in your life, you’ll love the fact that faith and religion are interwoven into multiple aspects of the college, and not just relegated to a chapel or synagogue at one end of the campus.

 Different colleges may integrate faith and religion into their campuses differently.
 For example, some colleges may have a daily prayer session before class commences.
 Others may conduct Bible studies in the residence halls once a week.
 Still, others may have mandatory courses on religion and faith.

 Pro: It Fosters a Strong Feeling of Belonging

 Being surrounded by people who share your faith and value system can be very comforting.
-It gives people something in common and can create a community feel that’s hard to replicate at larger, secular colleges.
+It gives people something in common and can create a community that’s hard to replicate at larger, secular colleges.
 Some faith-based colleges require students to be part of a certain denomination, other schools don’t actually require the students to be religious at all, but still, maintain a certain faith at the school’s core.

 Pro: It Can Offer a Better Learning Environment